Soil moisture: Consumptive use and water use efficiency

 Only a small fraction (0.1% to 1%) of the water used by a plant is held within the plant.
-The majority is ultimately lost via transpiration, while evaporation from the soil surface is also substantial, the transpiration:evaporation ratio (T/ET) varying according to vegetation type and climate, peaking in tropical rainforests and dipping in steppes and deserts.
+The majority is ultimately lost via transpiration.
+At the same time evaporation from the soil surface is also substantial, the transpiration:evaporation ratio (T/ET) varying according to vegetation type and climate, peaking in tropical rainforests and dipping in steppes and deserts.
 Transpiration plus evaporative soil moisture loss is called evapotranspiration.
 Evapotranspiration plus water held in the plant totals to consumptive use, which is nearly identical to evapotranspiration.

 The total water used in an agricultural field includes surface runoff, drainage and consumptive use.
-The use of loose mulches will reduce evaporative losses for a period after a field is irrigated, but in the end the total evaporative loss (plant plus soil) will approach that of an uncovered soil, while more water is immediately available for plant growth.
+The use of loose mulches will reduce evaporative losses for a period after a field is irrigated, but in the end, the total evaporative loss (plant plus soil) will approach that of uncovered soil, while more water is immediately available for plant growth.
 Water use efficiency is measured by the transpiration ratio, which is the ratio of the total water transpired by a plant to the dry weight of the harvested plant.
 Transpiration ratios for crops range from 300 to 700.
-For example, alfalfa may have a transpiration ratio of 500 and as a result 500 kilograms of water will produce one kilogram of dry alfalfa.
+For example, alfalfa may have a transpiration ratio of 500; as a result, 500 kilograms of water will produce one kilogram of dry alfalfa.